aribelruiz/COP4520_Assignment3/README.md

 All of the threads can add to the tempReadings array when they first record a temperature, so there is no delay in recording and adding the temperature to the tempReadings array.
 But, separating the storage methods for obtaining interval stats through the getReportStats() method within the TempStorage class and creating reports separately ensures that the data retrieval is more carefully and accurately handled as these methods are all synchronized.

+## Experimental Evaulation (Problem 2)
+To test my program I first tested that the threads were working properly.
+After setting up the threads I made all of my utilities for the program which included Interval.java, HoursSimulated.java, TempReport, and TempStorage.
+I ensured the Interval, HoursSimulated, and TempReports all worked properly by writing print statements within the functions to ensure that they were running when I intended and updating values as intended.
+After ensuring those utilities worked properly, I began to test the TempStorage functions.
+Due to a lack of time management, I was unable to fully test TempStorage and its functions to the best of my abilities.

+I first included print statements to ensure that my functions returned and did as intended.
+As I ran my program I ran into casting errors when trying to get the sublist from an ArrayList and set it to a different ArrayList.
+I realized a sublist returns a List, not an Arraylist, so I had to change the data type of some variables from an ArrayList to a list.
+Once I did this, I started receiving an error that I believe to be improperly attaining the sublist.
+Although the ArrayList I tried to obtain a sublist from was not empty and the starting and ending index of the ArrayList were valid, the sublist function kept returning a null List.
+I'm unsure why this happened and I was unable to solve this error to complete my program.